HeardLibrary/workshops/_posts/2016-01-15-web-annotations.md

 title:  "Getting Started with Web Annotations"
 date:   2016-01-15 11:00:00
 categories: tech
 description: Explore the concept of web annotation and discuss its use in research and learning.
+Review web annotation tools and participate with Hypothes.is annotations.
 ---
 #Web Annotations